K7MDL2/KEITHSDR/README.md

   4. Custom gesture code replaces the poorly working internal FT5206 Gesture detection.
 Found in UserInput.h
   5. Table driven UI configuration, per-band settings, and User Profile settings with centralized control functions.
   6. Supports both RA8875 and RA8876 based displays with capacitive touch controllers
+  7. Supports USB Host connection to a RS-HFIQ 5W SDR transceiver.

 See the README file in each project for specifics about that build.